AndrewYang2024/AndrewYang2024.github.io/_drafts/2020-12-24-The-Stupid-War.md

 Partially scripted and partially thinking out loud, Cronkite’s role was to act out a reasonable observer’s sober reaction to the events around him.
 Within the theater of television, he did not say anything the public did not already know.
 Rather, he  was speaking for them.
 He gave voice to the private doubts they suspected were true (reflected in public opinion polling), and converted private knowledge into common knowledge.
 Without calling Johnson a liar, he made it no longer reasonable to accept Johnson’s lies or to insist on further fighting over negotiation.
 That is why Cronkite’s measured response is better remembered and more transgressive than McGee’s far bolder statement against the war.
 McGee was simply moving into the opening left by the man before him.

-I do not believe that the Cronkite Moment set in motion a self-fulfilling prophecy that altered circumstances on the ground in Southeast Asia.
-Rather, it seeded the misinterpretation of an event—the public’s misguided{% sidenote 'mn-id-1' 'Cronkite was quite clear-eyed about the military outcome.
-He correctly anticipated the fall of Khe Sanh Combat Base, and the fallout accompanying it. “**Khe Sanh could well fall, with a terrible loss in American lives, prestige and morale, and this is a tragedy of our stubbornness there; but the bastion no longer is a key to the rest of the northern regions, and it is doubtful that the American forces can be defeated across the breadth of the DMZ with any substantial loss of ground.**” For the purposes of this essay, I assume that the median American viewer was less clear-eyed about the future and panicking over the news, because that illustrates my point on how they can be “wrong” but ultimately “right.”
-As a neat metaphor, after the Americans retook Khe Sanh, they promptly abandoned it because the combat had rendered the place unusable.' '' %} view of the military outcome of the Tet Offensive—in order for the American public to realize a deeper truth.
+I do not believe that the Cronkite Moment was a self-fulfilling prophecy that altered circumstances on the ground in Southeast Asia.
+Rather, it seeded the misinterpretation of an event—the public’s misguided{% sidenote 'mn-id-1' 'Cronkite was quite clear-eyed about the military outcome. “**Khe Sanh could well fall, with a terrible loss in American lives, prestige and morale, and this is a tragedy of our stubbornness there; but the bastion no longer is a key to the rest of the northern regions, and it is doubtful that the American forces can be defeated across the breadth of the DMZ with any substantial loss of ground.**” He correctly anticipated the fall of Khe Sanh Combat Base, and the fallout accompanying it.
+For the purpose of this essay, I imagine that the median American viewer was less informed and panicking over the news, to illustrate a point on how the dumb can both be “wrong” but ultimately “right.”' '' %} view of the military outcome of the Tet Offensive—in order for the American public to realize a deeper truth.
 The Vietnam War, as it was sold and promoted by official lies, would not be won—*should not be won*.
-Thus, the Tet Offensive is remembered in every history textbook as a clear American military victory, but also a turning point against the Americans, even though the war would not officially end until seven years later.
+As told in every history textbook, the Tet Offensive was both a clear military victory and the unambiguous beginning of the end.
+An end that would officially come seven years later with the Fall of Saigon.

-The impact of historical events is sometimes crystal-clear when they happen, except to those who know too much, i.e., too quick to debunk “myths.”
-In those cases, the truth is better reflected in narrative than in facts.
-But it requires a careful eye to discern the historically relevant dimensions of propaganda, especially if the elements of the narrative are extremely divorced from reality.
+The impact of a historical event is sometimes crystal-clear when it happens, except to those who know too much and are too quick to debunk myths.
+In those cases, the truth is better reflected in narratives than in facts.
+But it requires a careful eye to discern the historically relevant dimensions of propaganda—something that is, by definition, divorced from reality.

-And sometimes, the propaganda is mindblowingly—almost intentionally—stupid.
+What do you do when the propaganda is mindblowingly, *intentionally* stupid?

 <br>